 Instructional Design and Learning Ownership

 Enterprise learning starts with strategic instructional design.
-Programs should be outcomes-driven, modular and built to support real business goals, like streamlining onboarding, reducing hiring costs or improving your Net Promoter Score (NPS) or Customer Satisfaction Score (CSAT).
+Upskilling programs should be outcome-driven, modular and built to support real business goals, like streamlining onboarding, reducing hiring costs or improving your Net Promoter Score (NPS) or Customer Satisfaction Score (CSAT).

 This highly structured approach to learning helps maintain consistency across business units while still allowing for targeted delivery.